TwinTypeFont/FCT/README.md

 SOFTWARE.

 ## Support
 This project is part of Typexedra.
 Supported and maintained by TwinType.
 For bug reports or feature requests, please submit an issue.
-For other questions, contact-- hello@twintype.co
+For other questions, contact-hello@twintype.co
 Have Fun!

 ---

 # Font Comparison Tool 字體測試器